EnzoCanonero/GVM-Combinations/tutorials/toy/correlations_tutorial.md

 ```

 ## 3. Non-diagonal statistical covariance
-The same systematic is fully correlated as above, but the statistical uncertainties are supplied via a covariance matrix with non-zero off-diagonal terms.
+The same systematic is fully correlated as above, but this time the statistical uncertainties are specified via a covariance matrix that includes non-zero off-diagonal terms.

+Unlike systematic uncertainties — which can be described through correlation matrices — statistical uncertainties must be provided directly as a **covariance matrix**.
+This means that if the statistical uncertainties are $\sqrt{2}$ for both measurements, and a correlation coefficient of $0.5$ is used, then the corresponding covariance matrix is:

 `stat_cov.yaml`
 ```yaml